Skip to main content

 Types of TMS Therapy

-There are three main types of therapy for TMS North Carolina that are utilized: single pulse (regular TMS), repetitive TMS (rTMS), and deep TMS (dTMS).
+When searching for TMS North Carolina services, it’s essential to know that there are different types of TMS therapies.
+There are three main types of therapy for TMS: single pulse (regular TMS), repetitive TMS (rTMS), and deep TMS (dTMS).

 TMS North Carolina: What to Expect at a Therapy Appointment

-TMS consists of magnetic pulses that stimulate areas of your brain that may be underactive in people with depression.
+TMS consists of magnetic pulses that stimulate underactive areas of the brain.
 Your provider will often give you earplugs or other types of hearing protection.
 This is because the sound of the magnet can be loud enough to harm some people’s hearing.

 What Does TMS Feel Like?

-Treatment sessions for TMS North Carolina generally last around thirty to forty minutes.
-Many patients report the process as being easy and painless.
-The only sensations you should be feeling are a slight tapping on your skull, along with your hands or arms twitching.
+TMS North Carolina sessions generally last around thirty to forty minutes.
+Many patients report the process as easy and painless.
+The only sensations you would feel are a slight tapping on your skull and some twitching in your hands or arms.
 This shows that the pulses are at the right frequency.

-Your doctor or medical team will be there for guidance throughout the entire process and are eager to ensure that you feel comfortable during all aspects of treatment.3
+Your doctor or medical team will be there for guidance throughout the entire process and will ensure that you feel comfortable during all aspects of treatment.3

 TMS North Carolina: Side Effects of Therapy